-The resources sector is an influential factor in PNGs GDP and National accounts.
+The resources sector is an influential factor in PNG's gross domestic product (GDP) and National accounts.
 In recent years PNG has experienced a steady GDP growth which reflects the performance of the resources sector.
-Lower LNG and oil prices, weakened demand and the COVID-19 global pandemic have collectively resulted in an estimated slowing of GDP growth in 2020.
+Lower liquefied natural gas (LNG) and oil prices, weakened demand and the COVID-19 global pandemic have collectively resulted in an estimated slowing of GDP growth in 2020.
 The economic forecast in the medium-term is positive with numerous new resource projects in the pipeline, such as the Papua LNG project, the Wafi-Golpu gold and copper mine, the P'nyang gas field and the Pasca A gas condensate field.